TYPO3-extensions/sphinx/Documentation/Administration/InstallingExtension/Index.rst

 	**MS Windows Users:** Please set up your environment with Python first.
 Instructions are available as :ref:`a separated chapter <windows-setup>`.

-1) Install the extension from Extension Manager
+Installing the extension from Extension Manager
 """""""""""""""""""""""""""""""""""""""""""""""

 The Sphinx Python Documentation Generator extension can be installed through the typical TYPO3 installation process using the Extension Manager.